EDCD/EDMarketConnector/PLUGINS.md

 # EDMC Plugins

-Market Connector Plugins allow you to customise and extend the behavior of EDMC.
+Plugins allow you to customise and extend the behavior of EDMC.

 # Writing a Plugin

 Plugins are loaded when EDMC starts up.

+Each plugin has it's own folder in the `plugins` directory:

+* Windows: `%LOCALAPPDATA%\EDMarketConnector\plugins`
+* Mac: `~/Library/Application Support/EDMarketConnector/plugins`
+* Linux: `$XDG_DATA_HOME/EDMarketConnector/plugins`, or `~/.local/share/EDMarketConnector/plugins` if `$XDG_DATA_HOME` is unset.

 Plugins are python files.
-Each plugin has it's own folder in the `plugins` directory.
-The plugin must have a file named `load.py` that must provide one module level function and optionally provide a few others.
+The plugin folder must have a file named `load.py` that must provide one module level function and optionally provide a few others.

 EDMC will import the `load.py` file as a module and then call the `plugin_start()` function.